 FUN AND NOSTALGIA

 My podcast episodes concern pirate radio, amateur radio and vintage valve radio.
 But there’s more… I’m also going to talk about the 1960s and 70s… and possibly the 50s!
 There will be stories and anecdotes about the cars, the night clubs and pubs, the pretty girls, the music, the parties, the schools, driving on the roads… I was there, and I have some interesting musings to impart!

-If you like my Podcasts, I’d really appreciate it if you could follow me.
-The more likes and followers I get, the more people will find me.
+If you like my Podcasts, I’d really appreciate it if you could follow me or subscribe.
+The more likes and subscribers I get, the more people will find me.
 Thanks!

 PODCASTS COMING SOON

 Next episode to be released on Sunday 26th January 2020.